 DSE is proud to be a part of UC Berkeley's Department of Environmental Science, Policy, and Management and the College of Computing, Data Science, and Society where an incredible wealth of great science is being conducted.
 We strive to leverage this work in all that we to to ensure that critical advancements in both Environmental Science research and Data Science methods may be applied to our most pressing challenges.

 The Center aims to contribute to the global community who are similarly working to take on these challenges in four key areas:

-The Schmidt Center for DSE is committed to diversity, equity, inclusion, and belonging.
-We aim to foster an environment that is safe and open to all work together with RCNR, CDSS, and Campus to continually learn and grow in our ability to do so.
+The DSE is committed to diversity, equity, inclusion, and belonging.
+We aim to foster an environment that is safe and open to all work together with Rausser College of Natural Resources, College of Computing, Data Science, and Society, and UC Berkeley to continually learn and grow in our ability to do so.